nomoa/elasticsearch-learning-to-rank/docs/rest_api.md

 To use a custom store simply prefix with the name of the store:
 `/_ltr/custom_store/_model/model_name`

+The type must one of the models supported, see [supported models](models.md)

 ### Create a model from an existing set

 A model can be created by using an existing feature set: